Open Friday-Monday, 10 A.M.-4 P.M. • #1 Historical Home Tour in the U.S. by Newsweek

 OVERVIEW

-The House of the Seven Gables has a rich collection of objects and archival material from the late 1600s to the present.
-Our collection particularly focuses on the people who have lived and worked at the site, the history of the buildings and grounds, our founder Caroline Emmerton, Nathaniel Hawthorne’s life, family and work, and the Settlement Association founded here in 1910 to support the immigrant communities living in the neighborhood.
+Discover the House of the Seven Gables’ remarkable collection, spanning from the late 1600s to today.
+Our collection and archives highlight the stories of those who lived and worked here, the evolution of our historic buildings and grounds, our visionary founder Caroline Emmerton, the life and legacy of Nathaniel Hawthorne, and the Settlement Association established in 1910 to assist local immigrant communities.

 • Nathaniel Hawthorne papers related to his life, work and family (Hawthorne Family Papers).